xubowen0816/bowen-xu.github.io/_pages/awards.md

 ---
+layout: archive
+title: "Awards"
 permalink: /awards/
-title: "Awards"
 author_profile: true
 redirect_from:
-  - /awards/
-  - /awards.html
+  - /awards
 ---
 The following are my main awards and honors: